whatisnuclear/website/_posts/2019-07-29-first-nuclear-era-notes-weinberg.md

 * 242 - Management's function is to maintain standards and then to show that it cares.
 * in 1955 suggested in Pittsburgh Natl labs focus on geoengineering and long term energy and resources needs.
 Basically as happened to a degree.
-* 243 - atoms for peace and war 1953-61 sounds interesting re: ike vs generals
+* 243 - [atoms for peace and war 1953-61](https://www.youtube.com/watch?v=tyDbq5HRs0o) sounds interesting re: ike vs generals
 * 245 - coined term Big Science
 * 247 - W considers his criteria for scientific choice to be one of the best ideas he's ever had.
 * collection of writing in this is in Reflections in Big Science, 1967.
 Used by NSF for judging proposals to some degree
-* 249 - w worries that science could go as von Neumann worked about math (in The Mathematician), I.e. in unrelated directions of leas resistance where unrelated findings are published in isolation.
+* 249 - W worries that science could go as von Neumann worked about math (in The Mathematician), I.e. in unrelated directions of leas resistance where unrelated findings are published in isolation.
 Wanted a unified vision of value.
 * 251 - Livermore scientists attacked nukes in 1960s regarding low dose radiation.
 * nuclear reactions. : science and trans science , 1992, another paper by w
 * 253 -  W wrote in nucleonics about a flood of crappy nuclear books
 * 255 - Govt should worry about scientific communication as well as funding science so it doesn't waste its money on duplicate studies, etc.
 * Science, government, and information SGI) made w an information guy.
 People were often surprised that it was the same Weinberg who convinced Rickover to go with LWRs.

 # Chapter 14: The Bomb